mendex94/country-info-turbo/README.md

 npm run dev
 ```

-2. Open your browser and navigate to `http://localhost:3000` to view the application.
+2. Open your browser and navigate to `http://localhost:3000` to view the web application.

+3. The api is avaible at `http://localhost:3001/api/countries`